Code-Institute-Submissions/mythic_gm/TESTING.md

 <img src="assets/images/bug-scroll.png">

-The close button in the modal window sometimes obscures text a little.
+The close and back to top button in the how to section window sometimes obscures text a little.

 <img src="assets/images/bug-close.png">